Since 2006, the University of Tasmania (UTAS) School

 clinical education, and a rapidly developing research

 profile.
-The academic staff members at SNM have
+The academic staff members at the school have

 national and international recognition for teaching

 and learning and research and scholarship.
-The SNM
+The School of Health Sciences

 has the aspiration of being Australia's best provider